flowcore-io/luttaka-open/README.md

 ```shell
 yarn flowcore:dev
 ```

+this will create the required resources in the Flowcore Platform, inside your tenant.

+> Requires the Flowcore CLI version 2.5.0 or higher.
+> Production can be created with `yarn flowcore:prod`
+> The command that is run under the hood for dev is `flowcore create -f flowcore.yaml -f flowcore.local.yaml`

 - Run `yarn` to install the dependencies
 - Start a PostgreSQL server.
 You can run `yarn docker:db` (_requires Docker_)